Ogdensburg Free Academy: Art

 The art department offers a wide variety of classes such as Studio Art, which covers a wide range of different media, as well as more specialized classes such as sculpting, ceramics, painting, and digital art to grades 9 through 12.
 Students in 7th grade must also take one semester of an art class.

 Every year in the fall and spring, the school hosts an art show showcasing entries from grades K-12 throughout the school district in the James F. Montpelier art gallery.

 Music

 The music department offers both band and chorus for grades 9-12, as well as a separate middle school band and chorus for grades 7–8.
 There is also a separate Jazz Band for 7-12.

 Theater

-The OFA Drama Club puts an annual musical on between November and December.
+The OFA Drama Club puts an annual musical on in the first weekend of December.
 Participation is not mandatory.
 Grades 8-12 are allowed to audition for speaking roles, or alternatively participate in the ensemble alongside Grade 7.
 In addition, Grades 7-12 are allowed to join the crew to help with the lights, audio, and any props that need to be moved on and off stage.
-Only Grade 12 students taking Theater Tech as an elective are allowed to man the ropes.
+Only Grade 12 students taking Theater Tech as an elective and specially trained personnel are allowed to man the ropes on stage.